Thailand - Krabi

 As you drive into Krabi there are lots of roadside signs offering expensive condominium buildings.
 Foreigners can own condominiums in Thailand and the pricing indicates that they are targeted very much at foreigners.
 Property prices have soared in Krabi in recent years.

 The type of establishments in Ao Nang are the same kind of establishments that are found in every other Thai tourist resort.
-There is a branch of McDonalds and some other junk food chains, some very expensive foreign ice cream shops, Irish pubs, tourist restaurants, massage shops, tattoo shops, shops selling tourist trinkets, etc.
+There is a branch of McDonalds, Burger King, some other junk food chains, some very expensive foreign ice cream shops, faux Irish pubs, tourist restaurants, massage shops, tattoo shops, shops selling tourist trinkets, etc.

 It's all very one-dimensional, very boring, and completely removed from the real world in Thailand.
 Oustide every massage shop and restaurant are staff attempting to drum up business by accosting passing strangers.
 This happens in many places, even Singapore, but I find it quite annoying.
 I am quite capable of choosing myself without needing anyone to coax me in.
 I also find it irritating when I have just eaten and people are trying to get me into their restaurants.